 The Littlest Things

-Sometimes, the small things make the big impacts.
+Sometimes, the small things make big impacts.
 For our teachers, while the big celebrations have been fun and enjoyable, it’s the little things that count the most.
 My teachers responded best when I went to see them doing an arts integration lesson and then left them a small, hand-written note thanking them for their hard work and dedication.
 I always included something within their lesson that really stuck with me and something that I learned from them.
 This small token of gratitude became something that all the teachers looked for and kept with them.
 It almost became the token of our program to see a light pink note in your mailbox because it meant I had been there and “you did good, kid”.
 No note was ever the same and every note was sincere.
-This will go a long way in motivating your staff to keeping up with the program.
+This will go a long way in motivating your staff to keep up with the program.

-Celebrations are the keys to success in any program.
+Celebrations are the keys to success in any school-wide arts integration program.
 You can give your teachers and students all the tools in the world.
 But if you don’t have keys to start the ignition, you won’t go anywhere.
 Be sincere, give praise freely and often, and throw a big party every once in a while.
 When people know you root for them, they will surprise you with just how fast they can drive your program forward.